nfdi4plants/ARC-specification/ARC specification.md

 ### Workflow Description

-*Workflows* in ARCs embody one or more computational steps that are used in computational analysis of an ARC's assays and other data to generate a [run result](#run-description).
+*Workflows* in ARCs are computational steps that are used in computational analysis of an ARC's assays and other data transformation to generate a [run result](#run-description).
 Typical examples include data cleaning and pre-processing, computational analysis, or visualization.

-...

-All programmatic and computational components of an ARC MUST be individually sorted into
-    \workflows\<workflow_name>
-in the form of application or code and their environment including packages and other includes.
-A top-level Dockerfile in which all code/workflow should be executable is RECOMMENDED.
-Metadata to describe the workflow MUST be provided in CWL-abstract.
-To ensure reusability the CWL-abstract gives metadata in form of a tool description and does not include concrete parameters leading to actual results.
-\workflows\<workflow_name>\workflow.cwl
-The parameter necessary for workflow execution that are input, and output specific MUST be specified in runs.
+Workflows are used and combined to generate [run results](#run-description), and allow re-use of processing steps across multiple [run results](#run-description).

+Workflows execution and metadata MUST be described using the [Common Workflow Language](https://www.commonwl.org/) (CWL), [v1.2](https://www.commonwl.org/v1.2/) or higher, in a file `workflow.cwl`, which MUST be placed in the subdirectory containing all files specific to this workflow under the top-level `workflows` directory.
+This file MUST contain either of:

+- A CWL [tool description](https://www.commonwl.org/v1.2/CommandLineTool.html).
+Tool descriptions must be self-contained and not refer to any files outside the workflow subdirectory.
+All paths used within the tool description MUST be relative to itself.

+- A CWL [workflow description](https://www.commonwl.org/v1.2/Workflow.html).
+Such descriptions MAY utilize other ARC workflows as [nested workflows](https://www.commonwl.org/user_guide/22-nested-workflows/index.html), but MUST use relative paths in this case.
+Files outside the ARC root directory MUST NOT be referenced.

+Notes:

+- There are no requirements on the structure or granularity of workflows.
+An ARC may contain no workflows at all if it contains no [run results](#run-description), or may utilize a single workflow to generate a single run result containing all computational output.

+- While workflows typically are (and should be) *generic*, i.e. a single workflow can be applied to different data of the same type, this is not a requirement.
+It is allowed to hard-code assay file paths and other parameters if workflow re-useability is not a priority.

+- It is highly recommended that tool descriptions contain a reproducable execution environment description in the form of a [Docker](https://www.commonwl.org/user_guide/07-containers/index.html) container description.

+- It is expected that workflow and tool descriptions are be authored semi-automatically, e.g. using the [arcCommander](https://github.com/nfdi4plants/arcCommander) tool.

+- It is strongly encouraged to include author and contributor metadata in tool descriptions and workflow descriptions as [CWL metadata](https://www.commonwl.org/user_guide/17-metadata/index.html).

 ### Run Description

-*(not cleaned up / merged)*

-Runs are all artefacts that result from some computation within an ARC.
-The results (e.g. plots, tables, etc. ) of your run aka. workflow execution or analysis MUST reside in
+**Runs** in an ARC represent all artefacts that result from some computation on the data within the ARC, i.e. [assays](#assay-data-and-metadata) and [external data](#external-data).
+These results (e.g. plots, tables, data files, etc. ) MUST reside inside one or more subdirectory of the top-level `runs` directory.

-\runs\<runResult_name>
-These results can be either generated by the application of a workflow on assay data and/or previous runs as well as standalone computation (e.g. simulations).
-The link between the respective input and the resulting run MUST be specified by the parameters in
-\runs\<runResult_name>.yml
-and the corresponding execution MUST be specified in
-\runs\<runResult_name>.cwl
-to produce run results accordingly.
+Each such subdirectory must contain a workflow description `run.cwl`, given in [Common Workflow Language](https://www.commonwl.org/) (CWL), [v1.2](https://www.commonwl.org/v1.2/) or higher, that describes how the files contained with the run are derived from assay or external data, or other runs. `run.cwl` MUST be placed in the subdirectory under the top-level `runs` directory.
+A parameter file `run.yml` MAY be given to specify run-specific input parameters.

+`run.cwl` MUST refer to assay data files, external data files, workflow descriptions stored under the top-level `workflows` directory, and files in other run results using relative paths.
+Furthermore, `run.cwl` MUST specify as outputs all result files. `run.cwl` MUST BE executable without referring to additional payload files in the ARC.

+Notes:

+- Run descriptions are intended to ensure that the computational analysis encapsulated within an ARC can be fully reproduced.

+- Any files produced by executing the run description which are not specified as CWL outputs in `run.cwl` are considered additional ARC payload.
+Furthermore, all files of all subdirectories under `run` that are not referenced from the [top-level workflow](#top-level-workflow) are considered additional payload.

+- It is expected that run descriptions are be authored semi-automatically, e.g. using the [arcCommander](https://github.com/nfdi4plants/arcCommander) tool.

+- It is strongly encouraged to include author and contributor metadata in run descriptions as [CWL metadata](https://www.commonwl.org/user_guide/17-metadata/index.html).

 ### External Data